Solankikrupal/Doctor-Booking-System/README.md

     * <b> Doctors: </b> View their appointments and manage appointment statuses based on availability and approval.
 * <b> Seamless Integration: <b> Easily integrates into existing healthcare systems, enhancing patient care and scheduling efficiency.

+## Design Patterns Used

+#### 1. Repository Pattern:
+* The Appointment model serves as a repository, encapsulating data access logic.
+Methods like getAllAppointments(), createAppointment(), updateStatus(), etc., provide a clear API for interacting with the database.

+#### 2. Factory Pattern (via Laravel's Eloquent)
+* Eloquent ORM (Object-Relational Mapping) utilizes the Factory Pattern internally, allowing the creation of model instances and database records through a unified interface.

+#### 3. Dependency Injection
+* Controller methods accept instances of Request and other dependencies, making the code more testable and maintainable.

+#### 4. Job and Queue Pattern:
+* Asynchronous tasks are handled using Laravel's job and queue system.
+For example, the LogMessage job is dispatched to handle logging asynchronously.

+## System Components

+#### 1. Patient Controller (PatientController):
+* Handles patient-related actions such as viewing appointments, scheduling new appointments, and updating appointment statuses.

+#### 2. Doctor Controller (DoctorController):
+* Manages doctor-specific actions including viewing appointments and updating appointment statuses for their own appointments.

+#### 3. Appointment Model (Appointment):
+* Represents appointments, encapsulating database operations and business logic.

 ## Technologies Used

 ***